DaDevFox/KC_ReskinEngine/Guide.md

 ![Image](https://i.ibb.co/Kmjd9fC/Layers-Explanation.png)

-Essentially the Engine has 3 layers, but only 2 necessary ones: it has the base layer, the Engine itself, - the mod with the steam listing [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2524492692) - and the API, which is a little piece of code that you can put in your own, separate mod that allows it to communicate with the Engine layer.
+Essentially the Engine has 3 layers, but only 2 necessary ones: it has the base layer, the Engine itself, - the mod with the steam listing [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2524492692) - and the API, which is a little piece of code that you can put in your own, separate mod that allows it to communicate with the Engine.
 All mods that run through the engine have some code in them and the API, but there's a tool you can [download](https://github.com/DaDevFox/KCReskinEngine/tree/master/Unity%20Tool) and use with the Unity Editor that automatically writes the code for you, so you don't have to.
 Instead of code, it allows you to build your mod through the interfaces, settings, and UI of the Unity Editor.

 Of course this tool is optional and modders experienced in C# can just write the code themselves directly in the `Human-Made Code` + `Mod Files` section of the diagram above utilizing the API (more on this later).